 4. What if all of the options for my name are taken?
 What do I do?

 Don’t panic, there is always a domain available.
-We are going use our clients Hall Personal Training for this example.
+We are going to use our clients Hall Personal Training for this example.
 Let’s say hallpersonaltrainers.com wasn’t available.
 They asked themselves what they wanted to rank number 1 for on Google, and that was ‘personal trainers oxford’.
 So they registered personaltrainersoxford.com.
 This is an excellent choice because it has all of the keywords they want to rank for in it, and is SEO gold.
 They have been holding the number 1 slot on Google for as long as we have been doing their website.

 5. Extra domains, do I need them?

 Registering extra domains can be useful for SEO purposes.
 For example, we own webdesignoxford.net, which just repoints to the Rare Form website, as we are interested in ranking for web design in Oxford.
-Our advice is to make a list of the top 5 keyword strings you want to rank for, and buy the URL for the one you want to rank for, and repoint it to your core domain.
+Our advice is to make a list of the top 5 keyword strings you want to rank for, buy the URL for the one you want to rank for, and repoint it to your core domain.

 Getting the right domain is essential as it will be with you for as long as you are running your business.
-If you want some help in finding the perfect domain for you, just get in touch with your friendly neighborhood Oxford web designers.
+If you want some help in finding the perfect domain for you, just get in touch with your friendly neighbourhood Oxford web designers.
 Until next time…

 Love in Web Design, Jeannie xo

 Posted by: Jean Paldan